-The construction projects associated with major sporting events – such as the Olympic Games or the FIFA World Cup – have a huge influence on public and private construction projects for many years to come.
-Making sure that PVC products are specified for such high profile events is crucial in order to set a positive precedent for future procurement decision making.
+Construction projects associated with major sporting events – such as the Olympic Games or the FIFA World Cup – have a huge influence on public and private construction projects for many years to come.
+Making sure that PVC products are specified for such high profile events is crucial in order to set a positive precedent for future procurement.

 In 2007, the Commission for Sustainable London 2012 highlighted the need for London 2012 to adopt a policy on its use of PVC.
-Recognising the potential scale of PVC required by London 2012 – from membrane wraps to flooring, cabling and pipework – the London 2012 Sustainability Group published its policy in early 2009.
-The policy set out parameters for using PVC including requirements to be considered in the manufacture and disposal of the material.
-VinylPlus, via the British Plastics Federation, was engaged in conversations with the London authorities since very early on to explain how the industry operates its sustainability programme.
+VinylPlus, via the British Plastics Federation, was engaged in conversation with London authorities so as to explain how the industry operates its sustainability programme.
+The London 2012 Sustainability Group published its policy in early 2009, recognising the potential scale of PVC required by London 2012, from membrane wraps to flooring, cabling and pipework.
+The policy set out parameters for using PVC including requirements for the manufacture and disposal of the material.

-The policy objective was to stimulate the supply chain to find innovative ways to provide environmental benefits, taking into account the whole life cycle of the product.
+The policy objective was to stimulate the supply chain in adopting innovative methods that provide environmental benefits, taking into account the whole life cycle of the product.
 The policy also recognised that there were certain functional requirements for which PVC is the most appropriate material (e.g. cabling).
 The Olympic Delivery Authority (ODA) defined the following selection criteria for PVC:

 - Compliance with the ECVM Industry Charter.

 - Production with no discharges or vent gases exceeding European Union (EU) standards.

 - Freedom from heavy metals in non-recycled content.